Orthorexia: Is this you (or your loved one)?

 People with severe orthorexia have underlying anxiety and may have a poor quality of life with food obsessions and avoidance affecting everything they do.
 Recovery is possible with the right support.

-- Gaining insight about orthorexia, plus building motivation and commitment to change.
+- Gaining insight into orthorexia, plus building motivation and commitment to change.

 - Nutritional guidance to address some of the physical and mood imbalances in a gentle and collaborative way.